Search

 The third expert nearshoring provider has just wrapped their pitch deck, and now you're facing the decision that can shape your organisation’s next 12 or so months.
 Your roadmap demands external engineering support, but which delivery model serves your long-term strategy: fixed-price projects or embedded teams?

-We've worked alongside CTOs in fintech and other regulated industries through this exact decision point dozens of times.
+We've worked alongside CTOs in fast-growing tech companies through this exact decision point dozens of times.
 What we've learnt is that everyone pushes their preferred model: project managers favour certainty, CFOs love locked-in numbers, and engineering leads want more hands on deck.
 Yet, the most successful leaders don’t budge under short-lived pressures or optimise for this year’s budget rather than next year’s strategic competitive win.

 Deloitte's global survey reveals that cost reduction as a primary driver for engaging external teams has dropped from 70% to just 34% among companies in recent years.
-For UK fintech leaders juggling FCA compliance, open banking deadlines, and competitive pressure from challenger banks, this shift reflects a fundamental change in how we think about engineering partnerships: you’re no longer buying development hours, but investing in strategic capabilities.
+For tech leaders balancing product roadmaps, scaling pressure, and increasing competition, this shift reflects a fundamental change in how we think about engineering partnerships: you’re no longer buying development hours, but investing in strategic capabilities.

 This evolution explains why dedicated teams are increasingly challenging fixed-price arrangements as the go-to delivery model.
 But this is not to say fixed price is useless.
 Let's be honest about where fixed-price arrangements excel, because dismissing them entirely would be shortsighted.

 The concept seems simple: define your project, get a quote, and pay the agreed sum.
-In fintech and finance, though, reality is rarely that tidy.
+In fast-growing tech companies, though, reality is rarely that tidy.

-- Change derails it – FCA updates or new Consumer Duty rules often force mid-flight changes, leading to renegotiation, delays, and extra cost.
-In the fast-paced UK fintech sector and other regulated markets, this happens more often than you might expect.
+- Change derails it – Once priorities shift, new requirements appear, or dependencies change, fixed-price arrangements often lead to renegotiation, delays, and extra cost.
+In fast-moving tech environments, this happens more often than you might expect.

 - Collaboration stays shallow – Fixed-price providers deliver the contract, not a partnership.
 Extra features or iterations mean new agreements and more spending.
 This becomes problematic when market conditions demand rapid iteration.